sashacsy/arca-docs/docs/how-to/theming/customizations.md

 ### Disabling (or enabling) blocks on any page

-What: Remove blocks like "Recent Items" to get a cleaner front page look, or add new blocks to any page.
+**What:** Hide or add new blocks to any page.

-How: Use the Block Layout menu to add and remove blocks.
+**How:** Use the Block Layout menu to enable or hide blocks.

-Instructions:
+**Instructions:**

-1. To remove a block:
+To remove a block:

-    * Via the block layout menu:
+- In the admin menu, go to `Structure -> Block Layout` (`/admin/structure/block`)
+- Find the title of the block you want to remove, click the dropdown menu on the right, and click `Disable`.

+    !!! warning
+        **DO NOT** click Remove on a block while in Block Layout or while interacting with the block directly on your site.
+This will delete the block, making it substantially more difficult to recreate the block/view if you ever decide to re-enable it.
+Make sure to only select *Disable* so that the block can easily be recovered if needed.

+To add (or re-add) a block:

 1. In the admin menu, go to `Structure -> Block Layout` (`/admin/structure/block`)
-        2. Find the title of the block you want to remove, click the dropdown menu on the right, and click `Remove`.
-    * From the block's context menu:
-        1. On the front page, find the block you want to remove.
-        2. When you mouse over the block, in the corner, click the pencil icon.
-        3. Click `Remove block`.

-2. To add (or re-add) a block:
-    1. In the admin menu, go to `Structure -> Block Layout` (`/admin/structure/block`)
 2. Find the region you want the block to appear in (e.g. `Content`)
     * To preview the names and locations of each region, click  `Demonstrate block regions ([Theme Name])` near the top of the `Block Layout` page.
 3. Next to the region's header, click `Place block`.
 4. Find the block you want to place (e.g. "Recent Items") and place it.
 5. Drag the block order to position it appropriately in relation to other blocks in that region.
 6. Click the `Configure` box
 7. Under the `Visibility` menu, go to `Pages`.
 8. To include this block on the a particular page (such as the front page):
     * In the text box, enter `<front>`
     * Select "Show for the listed pages"

 ### Additional menu blocks

-What: Create a new menu block, such as a "helpful links" menu on the front page.
+**What:** Create a new menu block, such as a "helpful links" menu on the front page.

-How: Create a Menu, and place it in Block Layout.
+**How:** Create a Menu, and place it in Block Layout.

-Instructions:
+**Instructions:**

 1. Create a new menu:
     1. In the admin menu, go to `Structure -> Menus -> Add menu` (`/admin/structure/menu/add`)